Helping cities use art and community engagement to improve street safety and revitalize public space.

 In October 2019, we released the Asphalt Art Guide, produced by our pro bono consulting arm, Bloomberg Associates.
 The Guide features over two dozen case studies highlighting successful plaza and roadway art activations around the world, and a how-to section for cities interested in undertaking their own projects.

 Alongside the publication of the Guide, we launched a new, competitive opportunity for 10 small and mid-sized American cities to receive up to $25,000 each to implement their own arts-driven transportation projects.
-The application is open to U.S. cities with populations of 30,000-500,000.
-The deadline to apply is 5pm EST on Thursday, December 12, 2019.
+The application was open to U.S. cities with populations of 30,000-500,000.
+The deadline to apply was December 12, 2019.